 - Long underwear – top – They should be synthetic such as Capilene or Merino Wool such as Patagonia Baselayers

-- Soft shell jacket – Softshell pieces have the advantage of offering great weather protection while still being highly breathable.
-In the summe, the Yamnuska staff uniform jacket is the patagonia Simple Guide Jacket.
+- Softshell jacket – Softshell pieces have the advantage of offering great weather protection while still being highly breathable.
+In the summer, the Yamnuska staff uniform jacket is the Patagonia Simple Guide Jacket.

 - Outer jacket and pants – waterproof with a hood on the jacket and side zips on the pants.
 Gore-Tax, H2NO or similar materials work great.
 The Patagonia Torrentshell is a good example of a waterproof layer.